yargalot/grunt-accessibility/README.md

   }
 ```

-Output messages to console, set to false by default
+Output messages to console, set to true by default

 ### DomElement